What is Conversational Marketing?

 Conversational Marketing is particularly powerful for complex or high-involvement purchases, such as financial products, telecoms, cars, and even luxury travel.

-The world of commerce has never been so competitive, the growth of the internet has brought with it a wave of cheaper alternative products and services to claw market share away from more established brands.
+The world of commerce has never been so competitive.
+The growth of the internet has brought with it a wave of cheaper alternative products and services to claw market share away from more established brands.
 This means that the consumer now has more choice and also that many products and services appear extremely similar, meaning buying experience now has a huge role in the purchase decision.
-From Netflix to Uber, these are businesses that sell convenience and great user experience as well as their product.
+From Netflix to Uber to Amazon, these are businesses that sell convenience and great customer experience as well as their product.